Bachelor of Architecture (BArch)

 BArch Degree Program

-The Bachelor of Architecture (BArch) is an accredited, five-year professional degree providing the foundation for becoming a licensed architect as well as for continued study in a graduate program.
+Design buildings for private, public and institutional use and leave your impact on the environment as a licensed architect.
+Our Bachelor of Architecture (BArch) is an accredited, 5-year professional degree providing the foundation for becoming a licensed architect as well as for continued study in a graduate program.
 It is accredited by the National Architectural Accrediting Board (NAAB).